taocpp/PEGTL/README.md

 The PEGTL was initially developed in 2008 as an experiment in C++0x based on ideas from the YARD library by Christopher Diggins.
 Several years of real-world experience and smaller updates passed until 2014, when some of the more experimental PEGTL features were removed, the remaining parts refactored and refined, and some interesting additions made.

+###### Thank You

+* Christopher Diggins and the YARD parser for the general idea.
+* Stephan Beal for the bug reports, suggestions and discussions.
+* Johannes Overmann for his invaluable streplace command-line tool.
+* Sam Hocevar for contributing Visual Studio 2015 compatibility.

 ## License